lanl/nfs-utility-suite/README.md

 - `xdr_codegen/` -- this directory houses the library used to compile an XDR language specification into a Rust library that implements the [de]serialization of the defined data types.
-- `test_xdr/` -- this directory holds tests for the `xdr_codegen` library
+- `test_xdr/` -- this directory holds tests for the `xdr_codegen` library.
-- `rpc_protocol/` -- this directory holds a library that implements the RPC protocol, as well as binaries that implement the rpcbind protocol, both client and server side.
+- `rpc_protocol/` -- this directory holds a library that implements the RPC protocol.
+- `rpcbind/` -- binaries that implement the rpcbind protocol, both client and server side.
   These are effectively (currently incomplete) clones of the standard `rpcbind` and `rpcinfo` binaries.
-- `nfs3/` -- programs and libraries related to the NFS v3 protocol
+- `nfs3/` -- programs and libraries related to the NFS v3 protocol.

 ## `nfs3`